Project GO – Application Walkthrough and Applicant Q&A

 - Questions?
 Shanna Ratashak, email@example.com

 - Overview: This intensive Arabic language program in Amman, Jordan provides students with the opportunity to live and study in a region considered critical to the world stage.
-Students will significantly enhance both their Arabic language proficiency and their understanding of the human condition in the Arab World.
+Students will significantly enhance both their Arabic language proficiency and their understanding of the human condition in the surrounding area.
 Through the rigorous program of daily classes, cultural tours and excursions, students will learn to distinguish and identify culture-specific characteristics as they relate to ideas, values, attitudes and social structures in the Middle East.
-Excursions include visits to prominent cultural and historical sites in Jordan and the surrounding area, including city of Petra and desert of Wadi Rum.
+Included overnight excursions to the city of Petra, desert of Wadi Rum and the Aqaba as well as, local trip to the Ajloun Castle.

-- Academics: Students must have successfully completed Elementary Arabic to be considered for this scholarship.
-They will study Modern Standard Arabic.
-Course placement will depend upon a completion of an on-site written and oral assessment and through consultation with the Program Director for Arabic Study.
-Students will be required to complete 160 contact hours and may earn up to 12 credits in foreign language.
+- Academics: Minimum requirement is the successful completion of Arabic 101/102, Preference for those applying for 200 and 300 level.
+The dialect studied is Modern Standard Arabic.
+Course placement will depend upon a completion of an on-site written and oral assessments and through consultation with the program director for Arabic Study.
+Students will be required to complete 160 contact hours and will earn 12 credits in foreign language.

 - Accommodations: Students will reside in shared apartments managed by the Qasid Institute.
 Standard housing includes: shared kitchen, common area and shared bedroom/bathrooms, wireless internet access, drinking water on-site and maintenance support services.
 Student apartments are usually within a 10 minute walk to/from Qasid facilities, grocery stores, restaurants, markets and a gym.